 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21086):

-A TWT scheduling AP that has advertised a broadcast TWT with a Broadcast TWT ID equal to 0 shall schedule transmission as follows:
+A TWT scheduling AP that has advertised a broadcast TWT with a Broadcast TWT ID equal to 0 shall schedule the following:

 The delivery of group addressed DL BUs during the broadcast TWT SPs located within the beacon interval that follows the DTIM Beacon frame if the TWT parameter set indicated non-trigger enabled unannounced TWT SP and had the Broadcast TWT Recommendation subfield equal to 0.

 The transmission of a Trigger frame that does not contain an RA-RU during the broadcast TWT SPs if the TWT parameter set indicated trigger-enabled announced TWT SP and had the Broadcast TWT Recommendation subfield equal to 1.
-The Trigger frame shall be addressed to TWT scheduled STAs whose TIM bit in the Beacon is set to 1 and are not members of any nonzero broadcast TWT during this beacon interval.
+The Trigger frame shall contain at least one User Info field that is addressed to a TWT scheduled STA whose TIM bit in the Beacon is set to 1 and that is not a member of any nonzero broadcast TWT during this beacon interval.(#21086)

 The transmission of a Trigger frame that contains at least one RA-RU (see 26.5.4 (UL OFDMA-based random access (UORA))) during the broadcast TWT SPs if the TWT parameter set indicated a trigger enabled announced TWT SP and had the Broadcast TWT Recommendation subfield set to 2 (see 26.14.2 (Power save with UORA and TWT).